BlueGreenMagick/Edit-Field-During-Review-Cloze/config.md

 - z_special_formatting: Shortcuts for special formattings.
 Possible choices are written below, and its corresponding shortcuts.
 Set `false` to `true` to enable each, and `true` to `false` to disable.

+- min-width, win-height: minimal width and height of images.
+It ensures that images can't be resized so smally that they can't be seen anymore

+- resizable-style: css style to apply to images to show that they are resizable.
+In particular, it allows showing their border.

+- preserve_ratio: It value can be: "current" (preserve the current ration.
+If image was resized, it will keep the new ratio), "original" (if image was resized, it'll take back original ratio).
+With any other value it'll resize freely.

 #### Special Formatting options